Updated: Mar 11

 Once across the brook the way continues upwards along a deep rocky path bordered by dry stone walls, on what was possibly one the many drove ways that criss-cross this part of the county.
 Part way up a gate on my right revealed the view across the valley to Fosse Farm, the name being a hint of the presence of the Romans in this area.

 Eventually I reached a lane.
-I turned left to follow it for around 15 minutes beside woods falling away down the hill to the right called The Pinetum (another hint of Rome?)
+I turned left to follow it for around 15 minutes beside woods falling away down the hill to the right called The Pinetum (which means a plantation of conifers for ornamental or scientific purposes).
 It’s worth stopping along this stretch of road for a moment to gaze down the long avenue of trees on your left to Shrub Farm.
 All you can see is the front door of the farm house in the distance but you could so easily be in rural France looking towards a chateau and an imagined vineyard beyond.

 Just after the driveway you’ll find a wooden stile on your right signposted The Palladian Way (more hints of Rome).
 This path zig zags its way down to the right and up through the woods, another beautifully peaceful place.
 This is where my plans first went awry.